The Frederick Douglass Bicentennial Scholarship Program

 - Possess a minimum cumulative grade point average of 3.5 on a 4.0 scale as verified through submission of a current transcript

 - Have a demonstrated, unmet financial need as verified by their college or university

 - Complete a Free Application for Federal Student Aid (“FAFSA”) form

-Click here to apply for the scholarship.
+A link to the online application will be added to the page when the next session opens.
 All application materials must be received by the deadline.

 “Man’s greatness consists in his ability to do and the proper application of his powers to things needed to be done. ”Frederick Douglass